Six Daily Devotionals from the Sermpn om the Mount

 hypocrisy.
 Performing religious acts to gain approval or admiration from others is criticized.

-That highlights the need for sincerity in our faith and actions.
+That calls our attention to the need for sincerity in our faith and actions.

 - Seek God's Approval, Not Human Approval: Our